Usage of MLDSA and MLKEM in Go Language

 18

-19 // Simply cloned to show that the key can be extracted and reused with Bytes() and NewEncapsulationKeyX of the EncapsulationKey.
+19 // This cloning demonstrates that a key can be extracted and reused using EncapsulationKey's Bytes() and NewEncapsulationKeyX.

-20 // Of course, in reality, this process can be seen as the sender creating an object from the recipient's EncapsulationKey key, which was publicly available in text.
+20 // In a real-world scenario, this process would represent the sender creating an object from the recipient's publicly available EncapsulationKey text.

 21 clonedReceiverPubKey, err := mlkem.NewEncapsulationKey1024(receiverPubKey.Bytes())